crocodilestick/Calibre-Web-Automated/README.md

 - Fixed import duplication issues that sometimes happens from slower drive speeds or mass importing

 #### New Features:
-- Added a Docker Template folder with the docker-compose file for quick installations
 - Calibre-Web-Automated's Version Number now shows up alongside the version of the stock CW running as a base on the Settings page

 ## What Does it do? 🎯